yuanzhao-CVLAB/UniMMAD/README.md

 ## News

- - _03.2026_: We have released the dataset, training/evaluation code, and pre-trained weights..🎉
+ - _03.2026_: We have released the dataset, training/evaluation code, and pre-trained weights.🎉

  - _02.2026_: Accepted by CVPR 2026🎉